snowplow-archive/snowplow.github.com/_posts/2015-06-30-visualizing-marketing-attribution-data-with-d3js.md

 ## Iterative Methodology

-D3 is not the only part of the stack needed to make this visualisation: the data needs to be *computed* and *fetched* from somewhere to be fed into D3.
-After building this simple first version of a visualisation in D3 using data fetched from a JSON file locally, we decided to use Amazon's [DynamoDB](https://aws.amazon.com/documentation/dynamodb/) to store the same data remotely.
+D3 is not the only part of the stack needed to make this visualization: the data needs to be *computed* and *fetched* from somewhere to be fed into D3.
+After building this simple first version of a visualization in D3 using data fetched from a JSON file locally, we decided to use Amazon's [DynamoDB](https://aws.amazon.com/documentation/dynamodb/) to store the same data remotely.
 The next step in our process is to compute this aggregated journey-level data from raw events, in order to fill the DynamoDB table.
 This will be done with Spark as we have already [researched](http://snowplowanalytics.com/blog/2015/05/21/first-experiments-with-apache-spark/).

 Since we are starting 'backwards', each step of the process is facilitated by knowing what the outputed data should 'look like' because we know what input data the next step will require, as we have already built it.

-We can then improve this pipeline iteratively: with more examples of what real-world data (as opposed to fake randomly generated data), we can tweak the D3 visualisation, and propagate the change 'backwards' in the pipeline.
+We can then improve this pipeline iteratively: with more examples of what real-world data (as opposed to fake randomly generated data), we can tweak the D3 visualization, and propagate the change 'backwards' in the pipeline.